ahamlinman/lights/README.md

 `lights` is an unstable personal project intended partly to meet my own minimal requirements, and partly as an excuse to learn Swift.
-It's currently written for and tested mainly on macOS, though I've managed to build it with Swift's static Linux SDK (producing a binary over 100 MB 😬).
+It's currently written for and tested mainly on macOS, though I've managed to build it with Swift's static Linux SDK (producing a binary over 140 MB in size 😬).